 Not all backtalk is needed to be corrected, however, if you were to experience the kind of backtalk you’re presented with in front of a coworker or friend, would you be embarrassed?

-- Exercising their “power”
+- Exercising their “power.”

-- They feel disrespected or “bossed around”
+- They feel disrespected or “bossed around.”

-- They don’t know how to properly communicate their feelings
+- They don’t know how to communicate their feelings properly

-So whatever the reason may be for your child’s outburst, you need to make sure you understand why it’s happening so you can correct the behaviour before it gets out of hand later on in life.
+So whatever the reason may be for your child’s outburst, you need to make sure you understand why it’s happening so you can correct the behavior before it gets out of hand later on in life.

-Ways To Prevent/Minimize Backtalk In Your Home
+Ways To Prevent and Minimize Backtalk In Your Home

-I totally get it, when listening to a child speak to you in a disrespectful tone, the anger boils up so quickly that you may feel like it’s impossible to stay calm.
+When listening to a child speak to you in a disrespectful tone, the anger boils up so quickly that you may feel like it’s impossible to stay calm.

 Ultimately, your child learns how to deal with situations from you, so seeing you overreact to something, will tell them that it is also ok for them to overreact to situations.